 '''

+Which disk to use

+device=hd:

 Default partition for the kernel images

 partition=7

 default root partition

 root=/dev/hda7

 where ybin is to find yaboot and ofboot

 install=/usr/lib/yaboot/yaboot

 magicboot=/usr/lib/yaboot/ofboot

 allow the initial menu to offer CD as an option

 enablecdboot

 allow the initial menu to offer booting from Open Firmware

 enableofboot

 allow the initial menu to boot from mac osx

 macosx=/dev/hda4

 white on black is boring!

 note the spellings : 'fgcolor' but 'light'

 in this context, light means 'without high intensity'

 fgcolor=light-green

 The first entry is for CLFS.

 For all images, the pathname is relative to the filesystem

 on which they are situated and can include at most one

 directory

-image=/boot/clfskernel-2.6.17.4

-label=1.0.0rc2
+image=/boot/clfskernel-2.6.24.7

+label=1.1.0

 read-only

 EOF

 '''